leandrizita/leandra-gomes/README.md

 ### Hi there 👋

 I'm Leandra G., and I've been working in the IT field since 2011.
 Today I'm Software Engineer focus on Quality Assurance.
 I'm also a content creator on Youtube channel artleagee
- So... you can see now that I love contributing to the community by creating articles, videos and sharing valuable information about IT careers.
+ So... you can see now that I love contributing to the community by creating articles, about IT topics.
 For more information access the links bellow.

   - 🔭 I’m currently working on
   - 📫 How to reach me: <a href="https://www.linkedin.com/in/leandragb/">Linkedin</a>